 Are there Jews in European fairly tales?
 Of course, there are!
-You haven't read our re-telling of the "The Jew in the Brambles" by the Brothers Grimm?
+You haven't read our re-telling of the "The Jew Among Thorns" by the Brothers Grimm?
 Click the link below!

 Back already?
 Yeah, not the best example.
 Doesn't paint Jews in the best light, to say the least.
 Anything else?